BannerImg

 Puran Poli / Holige/ Obbattu - Indian sweet flatbread

 This sweet flatbread is found across India as puran poli.
 Known as obbattu or holige in Karnataka, it is made with wheat flour, ghee, cardamom, and nutmeg.
-These flatbreads are stuffed with coconut and jajjery and are a popular festive treat.
+These flatbreads are stuffed with coconut and jiggery and are a popular festive treat.
 One version is filled with chana dal (split yellow gram) or toor dal and jaggery, while another has a coconut and sugar-based filling.
+This sweet delight is one of the most searched Karnataka foods and often recommended to travelers exploring Karnataka.

 16. Uppittu And Khara Bhath – Tasty And Wholesome